Optimization

 of consumers admit page speed impacts their willingness to buy

-Google's Core Web Vitals have become the standard for measuring user experience.
-These metrics focus on three key aspects:
+Google’s Core Web Vitals have become the standard for measuring user experience.
+These metrics focus on three key aspects and are crucial ranking factors for SEO.

+Cumulative Layout Shift (CLS).
 Measures visual stability.
-Maintain CLS score below 0.1.
+Maintain a CLS score below 0.1.

 Use tools like Google PageSpeed Insights and GTmetrix to identify performance bottlenecks and areas for improvement.